 Cheating, plagiarism, violating copyright laws and other acts of academic dishonesty are held as serious offenses and can result in dismissal from the program.
 Instructors have the responsibility to report any such incidents in writing to the Professional Conduct Committee (Judicial Board).
 Additionally, students have the responsibility to report such incidents to the Professional Conduct Committee.
 Serious penalties may be imposed which, depending on the nature of the incident, could include loss of course points, failure of the course, permanent expulsion from the class, program or college or other action deemed appropriate by the Professional Conduct Committee.

-Each student enrolled in the Dental School is expected to have reviewed the Judicial Policy, available electronically on the dental school's website at: Student Judicial Policy.
+Each student enrolled in the Dental School is expected to have reviewed the Judicial Policy, available electronically on the dental school's website by clicking here.

 Each student enrolled in the Dental School is expected to comply with the Student Judicial Policy, and conduct during examinations is governed by the same.

 - For all exams, students must bring their UMB One Card (student ID) and have their ID visibly displayed.